tommy-824/NatroMacroDev/README.md

 ## ⌨️ Contributing

 Natro Macro is an open-source project.
 We greatly appreciate all contributions, whether you are helping us fix bugs or suggesting new features to the development team.
-If you want to get started, give our [Contributing Guidelines](./CONTRIBUTING.md) a read.
+If you want to get started, give our [Contributing Guidelines][contributing-link] a read.

 - Bugs: If you find an issue or run into an error message while using the macro, please create a [bug report][bug-report-link].
 - Suggestions: If you have an idea for a feature that you'd like to see in the macro, please submit a [suggestion][suggestion-link].